Jernique27/EE-322---Engineering-Design-VI/Class Takeaways.md

 * Focus and Diffuse

 ---
+### 11/04/2024
+Ethics vs Morals
+* Ethics is a process and it is recognised by a group
+* Morals are based on an individual's assessment of what is right and wrong

+---
+### 11/11/2024
+In automated systems, always leave room for human intervention To find the root cause of a problem, always ask why
+Ishikawa's Fishbone Diagram

+Power over Ethernet

+---

 ### General Feedback
 Use "shall" for requirements and "should" for objectives
 Use hypertext rather than hyperlink

 For interviews, the interviewer initiates the handshake (regardless of age, gender, etc.)
 Desired salary? - Do not answer

+APA Title Case Converter

 ---